InfoTortuga: The Complete Guide to Turtle Care

 Matamata turtle

-Turtles are animals that require special care and should not be acquired as pets without first properly researching their needs and natural habitats.
+Turtles are animals that require special care, and should not be acquired as pets without first properly researching their needs and natural habitats.

-Essential Guide to Turtle Care
+Essential Guide to Caring for Your Turtle

 Habitat: The Perfect Home

-Provide a water area clean so it can swim and drink, and an area dry warm where it can sunbathe and regulate its body temperature.
+Provide a water area clean so it can swim and drink, and an area dry and warm where it can sunbathe and regulate its body temperature.

 Balanced Diet